Finishing Procedure for an Oliver Five String Fiddle

 Customer Preferences:

 This man showed up at my shop and he played all the five string instruments I had.
-(He really had not been used to 5-string instruments before, and he laughed for joy, hearing the rich deep C-string on each one.
+(He really had not played 5-string instruments before.
+He laughed for joy, hearing the rich deep C-string on each one.
 After a short while, he declared, “OK, I’m addicted!”)
-He played the full range of all of them, and finally settled on my earliest unsold 5-string (#3 on the “Chronology” page) as being exactly what he wanted.

 But not to buy that instrument.
 No!
 He wanted a commissioned instrument “just like that one!”
-He had thought things over, and he wanted one that was built especially for him!
-(Sure!
+(He wanted one especially built for him!
+Sure!
 We can do that!)

-And, as it turned out, that was a good thing: A week later, the next customer who came to try out all my instruments also loved that fiddle, but she bought it that day, and drove away!
-So it is gone!
+And, as it turned out, that was a good thing.
+A week later, the next customer who came to try out all my instruments also loved that fiddle, but she bought it that day, and drove away!
+So, it is gone, now!

 Which Mold?

 I knew which of my molds was the source of that fiddle: I have made at least four off of that specific mold.
 All of them have sold, now, so, for the moment, there are none available.
-(This instrument will “solve that problem” momentarily, but it will be gone immediately after completion.)
+(This instrument will “solve that problem,” for a moment, but it will disappear immediately after completion.)

-The commissioning customer also wanted local wood, so that he could say, “My violin was made from a tree on that hill!”
+The commissioning customer also wanted local wood. so that he could say, “My violin came from a tree on that hill!”
 So…choosing the wood was the first step.

 Choosing the Wood